 - (i) Has a disability, as defined in 42 U.S.C.
 423; - (ii) Is determined, pursuant to HUD Regulations, to have a physical or mental, or emotional impairment that: - a.
-Is expected to be of long continued and definite duration; - b.
-Substantially impeded his or her ability to live independently, and - c.
+Is expected to be of long continued and definite duration;

+- b.
+Substantially impeded his or her ability to live independently; and - c.
 Is of such a nature that the ability to live independently could be improved by more suitable housing conditions; or - (iii) Has a developmental disability as defined in 42 U.S.C.
-6001
+6001.

-The eligible household member does not need to be the head of household.
-The Authority requires applicants to submit a certification of eligibility to be entitled to this preference.
+The eligible household member does not need to be the Head of Household.
+HAGC requires applicants to email a Mainstream Preference Certification form to mainstreampreference@hagc.org to be entitled to this preference.